Sim0nW0lf/Docker-Atelier/Nextcloud/_Installation/readme.md

 # [Nextcloud](https://github.com/nextcloud/docker)

-You only have to execute [setup.sh](https://github.com/Sim0nW0lf/Docker-Atelier/blob/7cdbfbeec14a4bca7738bd81aca236412a9e7493/Nextcloud/_Installation/setup.sh)
+You only have to execute [setup.sh](https://github.com/Sim0nW0lf/Docker-Atelier/blob/7cdbfbeec14a4bca7738bd81aca236412a9e7493/Nextcloud/_Installation/setup.sh).
-Complete setup will take ~8min (If Prerequisites are met already)
+The Complete setup will take ~8min (If Prerequisites are met already)

 This script will not only configure your installation, install Nextcloud, selected apps and collabora ready to be used.
 It also schedules cronjobs to your root user to keep Nextcloud updated.